Recurring Events (DSL)

 Start Date as Calculation Point

-For weekly/biweekly, system finds first day matching RRuleSpec on or after Start date.
-For daily/monthly/quarterly/semiannual/yearly, Start is typically the first instance.
+For weekly/bi-weekly/weekdays/weekends, system finds first day matching RRuleSpec on or after Start date.
+For daily/monthly/quarterly/semi-annual/yearly, Start is typically the first instance.

 RRuleID Management